 MTH 243 Elementary Statistics (A,M).
 Closed to students who have received academic credit for ECN 204, PSH 202, PLS 300, SOC 200, or transfer credit for an elementary statistics course at another institution.
 Covers the use and limitations of various statistical concepts, including frequency distributions, measures of central tendency and of variation, use of normal curve and t-tables, sampling, estimation, tests of significance for means, and correlation.
 3 Cr.
 Every Semester.

-MTH 244 Business Statistics (A).
+MTH 244 Business Statistics (A,M).
 Prerequisite: MTH 111 or equivalent.
 Covers basic concepts of statistical analysis, including descriptive statistics, probability and expected value, sampling, and estimation.
 Note: Students who have received credit for BIO 431, MTH 243, PSH 202, PLS 300, SOC 200, or transfer credit for an elementary statistics course at another institution may waive MTH 244.
 Students will not receive credit for both MTH 244 and another elementary statistics course.
 3 Cr.
 Every Semester.

 MTH 255 Differential Equations (A).
 Prerequisite: MTH 202.
 Covers first order differential equations and applications, second order and higher order linear differential equations, series solutions about ordinary points and the Laplace Transform.
 3 Cr.
 Every Semester.